n-r-w/tunnel/README.md

 # Shadowsocks, Cloak, Tun2socks configuration

+WARNING: This configuration has problems with UDP traffic (voip, games, etc).
+The problem is still unclear.

 ## Data is transmitted through a chain:
 - Computer in the local network
 - Tun2socks on the local server (forwards all traffic to Shadowsocks)